 The student shall be required to maintain the Practical record book and report of observation visits and diary for assessment by the teachers concerned, various other techniques for assessment must also be used.
 Marks shall be allotted for each of the following.

 Area vise clinical assessment is to be carried out.
 Minimum two assessments are required in each clinical area.Regular record of theory and practical is to be maintained.
 Task oriented assessment is to be undertaken.
-Assessment shall be maintained by teacher for each student for each month.
+Assessment shall be maintained by teacher for each student for every month.
 This can be checked by the Council / Board.
 Principal shall sign all the records before examination.

 A candidate must secure 25% marks in theory and 50% marks in practical separately in internal assessment .
 To be successful a student must get 50% marks in the internal as well as Council or Board Examination of each year.
 Student who appears for any supplementary examination, her /his fresh internal assessment in the failed subject (s)/practical(s) is to be sent to the Council / Board.